-Once applicable, the CTR will have an immediate effect in every member state and provides in its article 78 respective requirements for member state inspections.
+Besides, there are several EU-wide enforcement provisions relating to the conduction of clinical trials.
+The long-awaited Clinical Trials Regulation (CTR) has come into application (subject to a three-year transition period) with the Clinical Trials Information System (CTIS) having gone live on 31 January 2022.
+The CTR aims to harmonise the submission, assessment and supervision processes for clinical trials for medicines in the European Union.
+CTIS is a single-entry point for sponsors and regulators of clinical trials for the submission and assessment of clinical trial data.
+Instead of submitting clinical trials applications separately to national competent authorities (NCAs) and ethics committees in each country to gain regulatory approval to run clinical trials in the past, sponsors can now apply for authorisations in up to 30 EU/EEA countries at the same time and with the same documentation.
+The CTR has an immediate effect on every member state and provides in its article 78 respective requirements for member state inspections.
 Among others, article 78, paragraph 5 CTR clarifies that the Agency shall coordinate the cooperation between member states concerned on inspections conducted in member states, in third countries, and inspections conducted in the framework of an application for a marketing authorisation under Regulation (EC) No. 726/2004.
 Pursuant to article 78, paragraph 7 CTR, the Commission shall specify, by means of implementing acts, the detailed arrangements for the inspection procedures including the qualification and training requirements for inspectors.

-An example for an implementing regulation in a member state for the collaboration in clinical trial enforcement on EU level is section 14 of the German Ordinance on the implementation of Good Clinical Practice in the conduct of clinical trials on medicinal products for use in humans (GCP Ordinance).
-According to section 14, paragraph 1 of this Ordinance, the National Competent Authority (NCA) shall inform the authorities responsible for supervision, the competent ethics committee and the Commission immediately, stating its reasons, of the ordering of remedial measures.
+An example of an implementing regulation in a member state for the collaboration in clinical trial enforcement on EU level is section 14 of the German Ordinance on the implementation of Good Clinical Practice in the conduct of clinical trials on medicinal products for use in humans (GCP Ordinance).
+According to section 14, paragraph 1 of this Ordinance, the National Competent Authority (NCA) shall inform the authorities responsible for the supervision, the competent ethics committee and the Commission immediately, stating its reasons, for the ordering of remedial measures.
 Section 14, paragraph 5 of the GCP Ordinance further stipulates that the NCA shall immediately send information on all suspected cases of unexpected serious adverse reactions to an investigational medicinal product to the EudraVigilance database established within the Agency.

-The field of medical devices (with the exemption of in-vitro-diagnostics) is, from 26 May 2021 on, widely harmonised within the EU through the Regulation 2017/745 of 5 April 2017 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No. 178/2002 and Regulation (EC) No. 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC (MDR).
-With regard to enforcement, the MDR provides market surveillance rules in particular between the member states, but on European level more in a cooperative way.
+The field of medical devices (with the exemption of in-vitro-diagnostics) is, from 26 May 2021 on, widely harmonised within the European Union through the Regulation 2017/745 of 5 April 2017 on medical devices, amending Directive 2001/83/EC, Regulation (EC) No. 178/2002 and Regulation (EC) No. 1223/2009 and repealing Council Directives 90/385/EEC and 93/42/EEC (MDR).
+With regard to enforcement, the MDR provides market surveillance rules in particular between the member states, but on the European level more in a cooperative way.